 A boat floats in a lake.
 When the boat moves the force of resistance is proportional to the velocity of the boat.
 Initially the boat is at rest.
 A person walks from the stern to the bow of the boat.
-What will be the position of the boat long time after the person stopped moving?
+What will be the position of the boat (relative to the initial position of the boat) long time after the person stopped moving?

 Homework 2.
-Due Wednesday, June 9, 10am
+Due Friday, June 9, 10am